 Let’s say it’s 9:00 pm, and you want to buy 1000 shares of AMD at $80.
 To do so, you most certainly aren’t boarding a plane to the NYSE floor to place the trade manually.

-For starters, the market isn't even open, and if it was, you wouldn't even get through security at the door.
-Therefore, options market hours won't allow you to trade.
+For starters, the market isn’t even open, and if it was, you wouldn’t even get through security at the door.
+Therefore, after hours options trading isn’t available.

 Instead, you simply turn on to your computer, log into your brokerage account, find the AMD ticker and click the buy button.
 Your order magically goes into the cloud and a seller’s found.
 Finally, you receive notification that your order’s filled, and you’re happy.